juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

-With five developers working simultaneously on the front-end of the website and an aggressive three month deadlinec, our foundation had to be spot on in order maintain a fast-paced coordinated effort.
+With five developers working simultaneously on the front-end of the website and an aggressive three month deadline, our foundation had to be spot on in order maintain a fast-paced coordinated effort.